McMaster-University-Library/Digital-Archive-Tools/README.md

 ### Tool: GA_Filter.py

 Using Python 2.7.8, this script performs a Google Analytics query to obtain the page title, number of users, and number of page views for each MacRepo ID within the Library's Maps Collections.
-This data is stored in a temporary output file in CSV, labelled GA_Data.csv.
+This data is stored in a temporary output file in CSV, labeled GA_Data.csv.

 ### Tool: GA_CreateReport.py

 Using Python 2.7.8, Google Analytics data in GA_Data.csv is parsed and formatted into a readable CSV format.
 Additional information for each web page is also appended, including a sub-collection or item flag, identifier, and parent directory for each MacRepo ID of the Library's Maps Collections.
-Two output Google Analytics Report files are created; one for  all sub-collections and items within the Library's Map Collections labelled GA_ReportYYYYMMDD and one for the top-level sub-collections within the Library's Map Collections labelled GA_CollectionsReportYYYYMMDD, with YYYYMMDD as the report creation date.
+Two output Google Analytics Report files are created; one for  all sub-collections and items within the Library's Map Collections labeled GA_ReportYYYYMMDD and one for the top-level sub-collections within the Library's Map Collections labeled GA_CollectionsReportYYYYMMDD, with YYYYMMDD as the report creation date.
 With batch files then created for 7daysAgo, 30daysAgo, and 365daysAgo web data time spans, Windows Task Scheduler was set up to run a 30daysAgo and 365daysAgo report at the end of every month.
 Note that each of these scripts take a minimum of 24 hours or more to run.
 For this reason, each script is scheduled at least two days apart from the other.

 ### Resource: Google Analytics Reports